rythrojaofficial/axis45/events/nag24script.md

    - venmo
 1. info
    - please use the cubbies along the wall,
-   - bathroom is in the far corner,
+   - bathroom is in the far corner,follow the blue arrows along the grey mats